PreEmptive logo

 Specifically:

-• The new “Floating” license type and new ways of activating Dotfuscator via command line argument, environment variable, or MSBuild property, mean that Dotfuscator doesn’t have to be activated in advance – you can have your build scripts do it, every run.
+• The new “Floating” license type and new ways of activating Dotfuscator via command line argument, environment variable, or MSBuild property mean that Dotfuscator doesn’t have to be activated in advance—you can have your build scripts activate it every run.

 • The new Azure Pipelines extension makes it easier than ever to integrate Dotfuscator into an Azure Pipelines build.
-(Although the extension isn’t needed if you’ve integrated Dotfuscator via the latest instructions!
+(The extension isn’t needed if you’ve integrated Dotfuscator using the latest instructions!

-• The great new documentation ties all this together, making it easy for you to figure out how to best take advantage of these tools in your build environments.
+• The great new documentation ties all this together, making it easy for you to determine how best to use these tools in your build environments.

 That’s not all that’s in this release, though!
 It also includes: